LenweSaralonde/LMNC-organ-console/README.md

 The big ass `updatePipes()` function is then called.

-The new pipes buffer is computed using the temporary `pipesBuffer` array that is first cleared (all set to `false`) by `clearPipesBuffer()`.
+The new pipes buffer is computed using the temporary `newPipes` array that is first cleared (all set to `false`) by `clearNewPipesBuffer()`.

 #### Step 3

 For each keyboard key that is on, we determine which pipe(s) should be on.
 This is made in the `setBufferPipeForKey()` function based on the key pitch and the keyboard (MIDI channel) it comes from (that's the code you wrote initially in the note on handler).

-The `setBufferPipe()` is called to flag a pipe as "on" in the temporary `pipesBuffer` by passing its pitch and MIDI channel.
-The `setBufferPipe()` makes sure that the pitch is between 0 and 127 because of the stops that can transpose out of the MIDI specs.
+The `setNewBufferPipe()` is called to flag a pipe as "on" in the temporary `newPipes` by passing its pitch and MIDI channel.
+The `setNewBufferPipe()` makes sure that the pitch is between 0 and 127 because of the stops that can transpose out of the MIDI specs.

 #### Step 4

-Now that we have the new pipes statuses in `pipesBuffer`, it's compared to the current `pipes` buffer.
-The appropriate MIDI note on/note off event is sent using the `sendNoteEvent()` function when a difference is detected and `pipes` is updated to reflect `pipesBuffer`.
+Now that we have the new pipes statuses in `newPipes`, it's compared to the current `pipes` buffer.
+The appropriate MIDI note on/note off event is sent using the `sendNoteEvent()` function when a difference is detected and `pipes` is updated to reflect `newPipes`.

 The `sendNoteEvent()` sends the actual Note on / note of events using the MIDI library.
 Since sending MIDI data is a blocking operation that can take several ms, we also process the MIDI in data as we do in the main `loop()` so we don't have MIDI in message stacking up in the input buffer and prevent losing MIDI messages.